tendermint/tendermint/docs/app-dev/indexing-transactions.md

 to their results.

 Events can be used to index transactions and blocks according to what happened during their execution.
-Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
-In case both methods return the same event, only the value defined in `EndBlock` is used.
+Note that the set of keys returned for a block from `BeginBlock` and `EndBlock` are merged.
+In case both methods return the same key, only the value defined in `EndBlock` is used.

 Each event contains a type and a list of attributes, which are key-value pairs denoting something about what happened during the method's execution.
 For more